jdrumgoole/pymongo-transactions/README.md

 <b>pip install psutil</b>
 </pre>

-The  ``mlaunch`` program gives us a simple command to start a MongoDB replica set (required for transactions)
+The  ``mlaunch`` program gives us a simple command to start a MongoDB replica set as transactions are only supported on a replica set

 Start a replica set whose name is **txntest**. (see the ```make init_server``` make target) for details: